OfficeDev/office-js-docs-pr/docs/outlook/metadata-for-an-outlook-add-in.md

 - Roaming settings, which manage custom data for a user's mailbox.
 - Custom properties, which manage custom data for an item in a user's mailbox.

 Both of these give access to custom data that is only accessible by your Outlook add-in, but each method stores the data separately from the other.
 That is, the data stored through roaming settings is not accessible by custom properties, and vice versa.
-The data is stored on the server for that mailbox, and is accessible in subsequent Outlook sessions on all the form factors that the add-in supports.
+Roaming settings are stored on the user's mailbox while custom properties are stored on a message or appointment.
+Stored data is accessible in subsequent Outlook sessions on all the form factors that the add-in supports.

 ## Custom data per mailbox: roaming settings